A History of CSS

 element manages its own size and position.
 Many IE bugs only affect elements without layout.
 The fix is

-triggering hasLayout by applying zoom: 1 — a non-standard IE-only property that does nothing
+triggering hasLayout by applying zoom: 1.
+This is a non-standard IE-only property that does

 visible but flips the internal flag.
 It appears in every serious IE-compatible stylesheet.

-right, done.
-Except floated elements are removed from the normal flow, so their parent collapses to zero
+floated elements are removed from the normal flow.
+Their parent collapses to zero height.
+The fix is a

-content: ''; display: table; clear: both; after every layout container.
-Copy-pasted into every
+content: ''; display: table; clear: both; on every layout container.
+This gets copy-pasted into

-Firefox 1.0 launches as the first serious challenge to IE's dominance in years.
-Its CSS support is accurate.
-Selectors work.
-The box model is correct.
+Firefox 1.0 launches as the alternative to IE6.
+Its rendering is faster and its box model is correct.
 Developers who use it feel what CSS was supposed to be.
 IE still has 90%+ market share, but things are starting to shift.

 The W3C starts CSS2.1, a corrected version of CSS2 that reflects what browsers

--o-.
+-moz-, and -o-.
 Every new feature needs four lines.
-Some features end up prefixed for seven years.
+Some features end up prefixed

 -webkit-border-radius.
 Rounded corners.